My Relapse: Out And Back In, To Begin Again

 To begin with, I want you to know that this is a very, very personal story for me to share.
 Relapse is a part of my story.
 Mine is not an uncommon story; the longer I stick around in my fellowship the more I hear the truth about relapse: People relapse before they even pick up a drink or drug.

+It’s the way we think.
 However, relapse is not a part of recovery, it is a lack thereof, and there is no guarantee that you will be able to reset the timer and start counting 24 hours again.

 There are so many different relapses to my story, in a way it snowballed in multi-layered phases and unraveled, revealing many hidden issues.
 After having five years of sobriety my life got really, really good.
 My program was in place and I was achieving things that I never thought were possible.
-I had a solid foundation, a solid fellowship and I was of service.
-Slowly but surely that started to diminish as I become more attracted to and focused on things like money, success, possessions, recognition, and approval.
+I had a solid foundation; a solid fellowship and I was of service.
+Slowly but surely, that started to diminish as I became more attracted to and focused on things like money, success, possessions, recognition, and approval.
 These are all ‘life things’ that come from a very fulfilling sober life, for sure, but I allowed my program of recovery to deteriorate.
-When that happened other issues started to arise.
+When that happened, other issues started to arise.
 When things got so good, instead of continuing to put forth the effort, I wanted instant gratification.

 I went to a psychiatrist and said that I was so stressed out and having similar issues to the ones I had when I was younger when I needed to take Adderall.
 (In retrospect, I had addictive personality traits even when I was a kid!)
 I had no intention of relapsing and certainly didn't want to jeopardize what I had; a doctor was treating me, so that seemed a smart and safe move.
 But I ended up having “prescription dyslexia”; instead of taking one pill every four hours I was taking four pills every hour.
 I was off to the races.
 About 8 months into my Adderall use I was taking around 350/400mg a day.
 And while I was in the cycle, and my tolerance built up and I started suffering sleep deprivation, I ended up starting to drink again.